luiscoco/eShop_Aspire-Tutorial-Step1_CatalogAPI/README.md

-# Building 'eShop' from Zero to Hero: Lesson 1 – Catalog API with Aspire .NET 9
+# Building 'eShop' from Zero to Hero: We create the Catalog API with Aspire .NET 9

 ## 1. eShop app architecture overview